 Both mattresses follow the same approach here and they have a medium-firm feel.
 However, Casper feels a bit firmer and if I use my virtual scale here I would say that Casper is a 6.5 and Emma is a 6.

 Casper is a mattress that did very well in the back and the side position but it didn’t perform well enough in the stomach position.
 Unfortunately, I am an avid stomach sleeper so this was disappointing for me.
 However, if you are a back or a side sleeper then Casper can be a great choice for you.
-If you are a couple, the motion transfer of the Casper mattress is minimal so you may consider this as an option.
+If you are a couple, the Casper mattress has minimal motion transfer so you should consider this as an option.

 Emma is a great mattress for all sleeping positions and I think this is quite hard to find.
 It performed well in all my tests providing my body with both comfort and support.
 I feel that they have really hit the sweet spot with their design and the mattress is very well balanced.
 Moreover, the motion transfer is minimal which makes it suitable for couples.